xoxoanhnie/Clinic-and-Physician-Performance/README.md

 `queries/procedure_frequency_vs_length_of_stay.sql`

 ### Insight
-Higher diagnostic intensity is associated with longer average stays, which may reflect more complex cases or delayed discharge.
+Higher diagnostic intensity is associated with longer average hospital stays, which may reflect more complex cases or delays in discharge.

+---

-## 5. Patients Discharged Faster than Average
+## 5. Patients Discharged Faster Than Average

 ### Business Question
 Which patients are discharged more efficiently than average?